apache/opendal/src/docs/rfcs/0429_init_from_iter.md

 # Summary

-Allow initing opendal operators from an iterator.
+Allow initializing opendal operators from an iterator.

 # Motivation